-IT SOUNDS fairly straightforward.
-You, your bike and the clock, riding in splendid isolation as quickly as you can, away from the rough and tumble of the peloton.
+IT SOUNDS pretty straightforward.
+You, your bike, and the clock, riding in splendid isolation as quickly as you can, away from the rough and tumble of the peloton.

-But if only it was as easy as that…
+But if only it were as easy as that.

-But whether you achieve a personal best (or a personal worst) you will always be left with the same feeling when you cross the line: you will want to go faster next time.
-Time trials have that glorious habit of leaving riders hungry for more.
+But whether you achieve a personal best (or a personal worst), you will always be left with the same feeling when you cross the line: you will want to go faster next time.
+This is because time trials have that glorious habit of leaving riders hungry for more.

-If you’re serious about getting faster, beating your quickest time over a particular course and completing the perfect time trial, getting every little detail right is absolutely crucial, especially with regards to pacing, aerodynamics, preparation and technique.
+If you’re serious about getting faster, beating your quickest time over a particular course, and completing the perfect time trial, getting every little detail right is crucial, especially regarding pacing, aerodynamics, preparation, and technique.

-So before you saddle up, here is my own ”time trial bible” to give you a kick-start…
+So before you saddle up, here is a video including my main points:

-Pacing is everything when it comes to time trials.
-Getting the initial speed correct is the key to achieving your goal time.
-But the easy trap to fall into – and so many riders do this – is to go out too hard so your pace slowly but surely slackens off during the course of the ride.
+Proper pacing is everything when it comes to time trials, and getting the initial speed correct is the key to achieving your goal time.
+But the easy trap to fall into, and so many riders do this, is to go out too hard, so your pace slowly but surely slackens off during the ride.

-The end result?
-You finish meekly when you should be aiming to finish with a flourish.
+The result?
+You finish weak when you should be aiming to finish with a flourish.

 Patience is the key

-Starting at breakneck speed will NOT lead to a better overall time.
-If you blast out at full pelt you risk blowing up well before the end of the trial, which will lead to you running out of energy and finishing poorly.
+Starting at a breakneck race pace will NOT lead to a better overall time.
+On the other hand, if you blast out at full pelt, you risk blowing up well before the end of the trial, which will lead to you running out of energy and finishing poorly.

 So with this in mind, the first five minutes of a time trial are crucial and will almost certainly dictate if you succeed or fail in achieving your goal time.